More

 3. Business Reputation and Customer Trust

-Beyond regulatory compliance, full disk encryption safeguards businesses against potential lawsuits and protects the organization’s reputation in the event of a data breach.
+Beyond regulatory compliance, full disk encryption protects businesses against potential lawsuits and protects the organization’s reputation in the event of a data breach.
 By securing data such as financial records, customer details, and proprietary information, FDE reduces the instances of financial losses and maintains trust with customers, partners, and stakeholders.

 4. Automation and Ease of Use